nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

        Expected: No filtering is done, and the original list is presented.
 Error details shown in the status message.

     1. Other incorrect find commands to try: `find n/`, `find t/`, `...` <br>
        Expected: Similar to previous.

+### Changing blacklist status of a contact

+1. Blacklisting a contact while some contacts are being shown

+    1. Prerequisites: List some contacts using the `list` or `find` commands.
+At least 1 contact in the list.

+    1. Test case: `blist 1`<br>
+       Expected: The blacklist status of the first contact is changed (from blacklisted to un-blacklisted or vice versa).
+       Details of the updated contact are shown in the status message.

+    1. Test case: `blist 0`<br>
+       Expected: No contact is edited.
+Error details are shown in the status message.

+    1. Other incorrect blacklist commands to try: `blist`, `blist x`, `...` (where x is larger than the list size)<br>
+       Expected: Similar to previous.

+### Collecting details from all listed contacts

+1. Collecting details while some contacts are being shown

+    1. Prerequisites: List some contacts using the `list` or `find` commands.
+At least 1 contact in the list.

+    1. Test case: `collect e/`<br>
+       Expected: Emails of all the contacts in the list are collected, separated by `;`.
+       The result is shown in the status message.

+    1. Test case: `collect e/ s/,`<br>
+       Expected: Emails of all the contacts in the list are collected, separated by `,`.
+       The result is shown in the status message.

+    1. Test case: `collect`<br>
+       Expected: No details are collected.
+Error details are shown in the status message.

+    1. Other incorrect collect commands to try: `collect m/`, `collect n/ e/`, `...` (trying to collect multiple types of details at once)<br>
+       Expected: Similar to previous.